ChristopherStickle/CSC365_A2/README.md

 CSC 365 - Data Structures and Algorithms
 At SUNY Oswego

+This program was a joint collaboration with Keith Allen (github.com/KeithTAllen)

 This extends Assignment 1 using persistent data structures and additional similarity analyses.
 It requires two programs.

 Loader: